aws-samples/aws-iam-accessadvisor-permissionboundary/README.md

 Included Cloudformation template deploys everything required to run this program as a lambda function, as well as time based Cloudwatch Event configured to be kicked off every 90 days.
 This threshold can be change in CF template.
-For accounts with large number of IAM entities, lambda function may no have a enough time to finish assessing all entities.
-You may consider deploying this program as a set step functions or a container.
+* For accounts with large number of IAM entities, lambda function may no have a enough time to finish assessing all entities.
+You may consider deploying this program as a set of step functions or a container.

 **Prerequisite: Latest boto3 SDK**